 cherry fig on top?
 We made the jam filling, too!
 Hello guilt-free breakfast!

 I’ve said in the past I’m not all that into figs. Well, I kind of lied.
 Because when you put figs in these bars, I could eat them all day.
 Breakfast, morning snacks, post-lunch, dessert – I’ll take ’em all.

 There’s just something about how they aren’t too sweet, but still so delicious, that makes me want to eat them all day and not feel bad about it.

 Looking for more fig pairing and recipe suggestions?
 Try them in jam.
 Or how about in Moroccan inspired stew?
 Maybe in salad?
-Or how about in a popsicle along with banana.
+Or how about in a sweet tart with a ricotta filling, or in a popsicle along with banana.

 And figs always go well with a good cheese such prosciutto, blue, Parmesan, or Gruyere and various goat cheeses (try this super tasty Fig and Gruyere Grilled Cheese recipe).

 I admit, these tasty sweet fruits may be growing on me bit by bit.
 What about you?Print

 The healthy, grown-up alternative to fig newtons.
 A super easy recipe that is both gluten-free and vegan.
 Guilt-free bars that are amazing any time of day!